Infinite automata 1000-2M22AN

 Assessment criteria

-In the case of PhD student an additional requirement: solving of some star assignment or presenting some recent research article on the chosen topic.
+In the case of PhD student an additional requirement: solving of at least one star

 Bibliography